cuhksam/emnlp2019.github.io/_pages/home.md

 <h6>
 Long/short abstracts due May 15, long/short papers due May 21, demo papers due July 1 (all UTC -7h).
 <br>
-For questions on submissions, send a <a href="mailto:emnlp-ijcnlp-2019-program-chairs@googlegroups.com">mail to the program co-chairs</a>.
+For questions on submissions, check the [FAQs](./calls/submission) or send a <a href="mailto:emnlp-ijcnlp-2019-program-chairs@googlegroups.com">mail to the program co-chairs</a>.
 </h6>
 </div>

 <h2>News</h2>

-**May 12, 2019**.
+**May 14, 2019**.
-[Submission Guidelines](./calls/submission) have been published to address some common questions.
+[Submission FAQs](./calls/submission) have been published, including general guidelines and specific questions.

 **May 11, 2019**.
 The <a href="./pc">senior program committee</a> has been announced.